gigouni/polymer2-medias-center/README.md

 To set the context, this project has been delivered on a private Raspberry Pi.
 The following content will try to explain how does it work.

-1. When requesting the application with its IP address, you'll request a router which, with port forwarding, will forward the request until the Raspberry Pi and the correct port.
+1. When requesting the application with its IP address, you'll request a router which, with port forwarding, will forward the request to the Raspberry Pi and the correct port.
 1. You'll find the frontend loading the resources (the medias) by sending a GET request to the backend.
 1. The backend will read the folder containing medias to get all the necessary information and fetch it to the frontend.
 1. If an error is raised up, the backend will send it to a Sentry.io dashboard to be able to sum up efficiently received error logs.
-1. To be able to reproduce errors situation and fix it, data will be fetched to a Redux store too.
+1. To be able to reproduce errors situations and fix it, data will be fetched to a Redux store too.

 Here a schema for a better comprehension of the workflow.